Sulaiman Abdul Rahman Taib: Deputy Minister of Tourism

-During the last 12th Malaysian General Election held in March 2008, Sulaiman stood as a candidate in the Kota Samarahan parliamentary seat previously held by his father, Pehin Sri Abdul Taib Mahmud and won under the then Malaysian ruling coalition Barisan Nasional (BN) ticket.
-Following his win in his parliamentary seat, he was appointed as a Deputy Minister of Tourism in the cabinet of the then Prime Minister Abdullah Ahmad Badawi.
+During the 12th Malaysian General Election held in March 2008, Sulaiman stood as a candidate in the Kota Samarahan parliamentary seat previously held by his father, Abdul Taib Mahmud and won under the then Malaysian ruling coalition Barisan Nasional (BN) ticket.
+Following his win of the parliamentary seat, he was appointed as a Deputy Minister of Tourism in the cabinet of the then-Prime Minister Abdullah Ahmad Badawi.
 Under the new cabinet line-up of Prime Minister Najib Razak, he was once appointed again as a Deputy Minister of Tourism.

 On 4 December 2009, Sulaiman resigned from his deputy ministerial post.
 Prime Minister Najib Razak accepted Sulaiman's resignation effective on 14 December 2009.
-Sulaiman was succeeded by Datuk Dr. James Dawos Mamit.
+Sulaiman was succeeded by James Dawos Mamit.

 In 2002, Sulaiman was named the Knight Commander of the Order of the Star of Sarawak.

+Personal life

+He is the third son of Abdul Taib Mahmud, the former Yang di-Pertua Negeri of Sarawak and former Chief Minister of Sarawak while his mother was Laila Taib.
+In 1991, Sulaiman wed 20-year-old Anisa, daughter of former Deputy Chief Minister of Sarawak George Chan Hong Nam.